 About | Usage | Download | Contributors | Citation | Mailing lists |

-Stanford Phrasal is a state-of-the-art phrase-based machine translation system.
-It provides an easy to use API for implementating new decoding model features and supports unique capabilities such as translating using phrases that include gaps (Galley et al. 2010) and conditional extraction of phrase-tables and lexical reordering models.
+Stanford Phrasal is a state-of-the-art statistical phrase-based machine translation system, written in Java.
+At its core, it provides much the same functionality as the core of Moses.
+Distinctive features include: providing an easy to use API for implementing new decoding model features, the ability to translating using phrases that include gaps (Galley et al. 2010), and conditional extraction of phrase-tables and lexical reordering models.

 Phrasal is available for download, licensed under the GNU General Public License (v2 or later).
 Source is included.
 The package includes components for command-line invocation, and a Java API.